gonzispina/fastify-boilerplate/README.md

 curl http://localhost/api/v1/ping
 ```

-*Note: Compression and CORS headers has been delegated to nginx*
+*Note: Compression and CORS headers had been delegated to nginx*

 To run with nginx reverse proxy run :
 ``` bash